- Noise Microscopy for Direct Mapping of Noise Sources and Materials Properties

 (ACS Nano 10 10135 2016)

-1) Imaging of Charge Trap Densities in Graphene
+1) Nanoscale Imaging of Charge Trap Densities and Sheet Resistances in Graphene Domains

 (ACS Nano 10 10135 2016)

-Using noise microscopy, we could map activities of localized noise sources (traps) in graphene domains.
+Using noise microscopy, we could map the nanoscale distributions of charge traps and sheet resistances in the domain structures of single-layer graphene.
 The results show high activities of noise sources and large sheet resistance values at the domain boundary and edge of graphene.
-In addition, we found that the top layer in double-layer graphene had lower noises than single-layer graphene.
+In double-layer graphene, we found that the bottom layer screens the activities of charge traps in the underlying substrate and, as a result, the top layer had lower electrical noises than single-layer graphene.

-2) Imaging of Electrical Fluctuations in Molecular Junctions
+2) Imaging of Electrical Fluctuations in Molecular Wire Junctions

 (Sci.
 Rep. 7 43411 2017)

-The noise microscopy could be utilized to analyze noises in molecular junctions.
-Here, different molecular wires were patterned on a gold substrate, and the current-noise map on the pattern was measured and analyzed.
-Importantly, by measuring molecular junctions comprising various thiol molecules on a gold substrate, we revealed that electrical noises in a molecular system can mainly generated by the random fluctuations of bonds between molecules and metal electrodes.
-Further, we quantitatively compared the frequencies of such bond fluctuations in different molecular junctions and identified molecular wires with lower electrical noise, which can provide critical information for designing low-noise molecular electronic devices.
+Molecular wires are nanoscale chains that conduct electric currents.
+They are the building blocks of molecular electronic devices and, thus, the investigation of their basic properties is essential for the further advance of molecular electronics.
+The noise microscopy could be utilized to analyze noises in molecular wire junctions.
+Here, different molecular wires were patterned on a gold substrate, and the current-noise map on the pattern was obtained via the noise microscopy.
+We found that the power spectral density of current noises from nanoscale molecular-wire junctions exhibited a unique 1/f2 behavior in frequency spectra unlike common nanoscale conducting channels exhibiting 1/f behaviors, which can be utilized to identify the electrical signals from molecular wires.
+By measuring molecular junctions comprising different thiol molecules on a gold substrate, we revealed that electrical noises in a molecular-wire system were mainly generated by the random fluctuations of thiol bonds between molecules and metal electrodes.
+Further, we quantitatively compared the frequencies of such bond fluctuations in different insulating and conducting molecular wires and identified molecular species generating lower electrical noises, which can provide valuable information for designing low-noise molecular electronic devices.

-- 3) Trap Density Imaging on Microstructures of Polymer
+- 3) Trap Density Imaging on Domain Structures of Polymer

 Noise Microscopy on Polymer Film